Pain Under Right Rib Cage: 12 Causes & Treatment

 1. Diaphragm spasm

-What to do: If you have undergone an injury to the abdomen or ribs and the pain persists, you should see your doctor for assessment and treatment.
+How to treat: If you have undergone an injury to the abdomen or ribs and the pain persists, you should see your doctor for assessment and treatment.
 Pain under the right rib cage that is felt following intense exercise will usually resolve on its own.

 2. Pulled muscle

-Other common symptoms of a pulled muscle include pain that worsens with movement or turning the torso, bruising or swelling in the area, and discomfort when the area is palpated.
+Common symptoms of a pulled muscle include bruising or swelling in the area, and discomfort when the area is palpated.

 A pulled muscle that in the right rib cage that does not improve within a few days should be assessed by a doctor.